behnamasadi/cpp_tutorials/docs/stack_overflow.md

     return 0;
 }
 ```
-You can set the stack size programmatically with (https://linux.die.net/man/2/setrlimit)[setrlimit], e.g.
+You can set the stack size programmatic-ally with (https://linux.die.net/man/2/setrlimit)[setrlimit], e.g.

 ```cpp